 Facebook Carousel Ads: The Complete Guide For Better Results with Ads

-There’s been a lot of talk lately about Facebook launching a new type of ad: the carousel ad.
+Back in 2015, Facebook launched a revolutionary new type of ad: the carousel ad.
 You might have seen them around your news feed.

-Facebook multi product ads are a new type of Facebook ad format that enables advertisers to display 3 (to 5) products or images within a single ad unit.
+Facebook carousel ads are a type of Facebook ad format that enables advertisers to display 3 (to 10) products or images within a single ad unit.
 Each product or image has its description and link that takes people to a landing page.

 Here’s what they look like (ad examples from Facebook):